Meet our experts

-Michelle works with families and vision impaired young people aged 0-25 years old in North and North East London, providing practical and emotional support.
+Carol works with families and vision impaired young people aged 0-25 years old living within the North East, providing practical and emotional support.

-“As Family Engagement Worker, my role is to help families understand and come to terms with their child’s visual impairment diagnosis, and think about the impact that diagnosis might have on the family.
+"As a Family Engagement Worker, my role is to help families understand and come to terms with their child’s visual impairment diagnosis and think about the impact that diagnosis might have on the family.

 This could range from the family’s relationships, the impact on other siblings, how it may affect the child’s cognitive and physical development or their ability to build friendships.

-The support I offer is very much dependent on the individual needs of the family.
-As a Family Engagement Worker I offer two types of support:
+The support I offer is very much dependent on the individual needs of the family and may involve home visits, in addition, to support via telephone/email."

 Meeting families for the first time

-This will allow me to identify what support they’ll need, whether that’s emotional and practical support, access to external services or courses and workshops run by RSBC.
+This helps me to identify what support they might need, whether that’s emotional and practical support, or perhaps I would offer to introduce them to other appropriate services."